jordanmbarrows/growthcurve/USERGUIDE.md

 ### 10.3 Cancellation

 Batch Processing can be cancelled mid-run using a Cancel button that appears during processing.
-When cancellation is triggered, the current plate's analysis is killed as quickly as possible rather than being allowed to finish.
+When cancellation is triggered, the current plate’s analysis is interrupted as early as possible during the batch workflow rather than always being allowed to finish.
 A plate is considered completed only once its results have been written to disk (`plate_tidy.csv` present in the output folder).
 The batch summary records `cancelled` as the status for all plates not yet completed.

 ### 10.4 Navigation Lock